 - Don’t get locked in – lock in fees is archaic and wrong in my view – if the adviser is good enough, they shouldn’t need them.
 Don’t get trapped.

-Any adviser or wealth manager worth their weight in salt can invest your money, however determining the nuances of your story and building a plan around that, is far more difficult.
+Any financial adviser or wealth manager worth their weight in salt can invest your money, however determining the nuances of your story and building a plan around that, is far more difficult.

 What to listen out for: